apache/shardingsphere/docs/document/content/features/sharding/limitation.en.md

 1. Support create, alter and drop view based on a single table or multiple single tables on the same storage node;
 2. Support create, alter and drop view based on any broadcast table;
 3. Support create, alter and drop view based on any sharding table.
-The view must be configured with the same sharding rules as the sharding table, and the view and sharding table must be in a binding table rule;
+The view must be configured with same sharding rules as sharding table, the view and sharding table must be in same binding table rule;
 4. Support create, alter and drop view based on broadcast tables and sharding tables.
-The sharding table rules are the same as create view using sharding tables alone;
+The sharding table rules are same as create view using sharding tables alone;
 5. Support create, alter and drop view based on broadcast tables and single tables;
 6. Support MySQL `SHOW CREATE TABLE viewName` to show create statement of the view.